OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/SteeringCommittee/ProgressReports/StAndrews.md

 Main activities:

 * GAP/Jupyter interface
+* Docker containers
-* Integration of HPCGAP, GAP and libGAP into a coherent code bade addressing SAGE integration and Some WP 5 tasks
+* Integration of HPCGAP, GAP and libGAP into a coherent code base addressing SAGE integration and Some WP 5 tasks
 * other foundational work in GAP to support integration with other systems and UIs
 * training and related initiatives, community building in UK (with CoDiMa)